kud1ing/guiver/README.md

   * [ ] `TextInput`: Meta+X should cut the selected text
   * [ ] `TextInput`: if a text is too large to fit in, the size of the text input should not increase but truncate
   * [ ] `TextInput::handle_event()`: select the whole text on double click
+* [ ] inform the Piet widgets about the event subscriptions so that they only produces values for them
+  * the widget manager needs the `WidgetEventType::GainedFocus`/`WidgetEventType::LostFocus` at all times
+* [ ] add support for scrolling
+  * [ ] how?
 * [ ] `test::widgets_layout()`: add remaining layout widgets
 * [ ] `test::widgets()`: add child widgets to the layout widgets
 * [ ] use `WidgetId`s that are independent of a `WidgetManager`